Numinbah Valley School of Arts: History

 By 1937 roads had improved and banana plantations had been established.
 With increased development it was deemed necessary to enlarge the School of Arts.
 This included a 25 ft extension added to the rear to provide a much larger area for dancing and seating for concerts and other purposes.
 Also the front entrance was altered to provide male and female changing/ cloak rooms on either side of the entrance.

 During the early 1960s the hall was further enlarged with the construction of a side veranda on the southern elevation, to allow for more seating and a supper area.
 The community, especially the local QCWA (Queensland Country Women's Association), helped raise the necessary funds.
 With the introduction of electricity to the valley in 1961 kerosene lanterns were replaced with fluorescent and other lights and power points were fitted.
 The kitchen was installed in 1962.
 Also in the 1960s the front entrance was again modified with the left-hand side room converted to a ticket office with a mother's room on the other side.

 In September, 1975, locals and others celebrated the School of Art's 50th Birthday.
 An article "Hub of Valley has a birthday Party" in the Courier Mail of 21 September 1975, mentioned the gable of green painted hall as having very elegant fretwork infill.
 Also the article commented that the hall was used for wedding receptions, gift evenings, dances and socials, and church services.

 A corrugated iron roofed open annexe was added along the end of the northern wall in 1981, and has been extended since.
 During 1983 prison labour from the Numinbah Valley State Farm was used to build a bar in the supper room, and the following year they repainted the hall.
 One prisoner painted Australian theme murals on three walls of the bar area.

 A post and two-rail fence encloses much of a large semi open space on the northern side of the hall.
 This area stretches from the Nerang River to the main road and has been used for school and local sports days, picnic area and other recreational activities.

-The Numinbah Valley School of Arts is a well loved community building and has been since it was built.
-It is a fine example of a community built building that is still being used for the very same purposes it was originally meant for – recreation, socialising and education.
+The Numinbah Valley School of Arts is a community-built building that has been used for recreational, social and educational purposes since it was built.